pavelxdd/evio/README.md

 The `evio_invoke_pending(loop)` function, which is called internally by `evio_run()`, is re-entrant.
 If a watcher callback calls `evio_invoke_pending()` again, it will immediately start processing newly queued events before the original call returns.
 This results in a depth-first event processing order.
 While this can be a powerful feature for immediate, nested event handling, developers should be mindful that deep recursion can lead to stack exhaustion.

+## Platform Support

+`evio` is designed and optimized specifically for **Linux**.
+It relies on Linux-specific APIs such as `epoll`, `eventfd`, and optionally `io_uring`.
+It is not designed to be portable and will not compile or run on other operating systems like macOS or Windows.

 ## License

 This project is licensed under the MIT License.